cloudwego/community/README.md

 If you're looking for something to work on, read the contribution guidelines and then you start by looking for GitHub issues, marked with "Good First Issue" or the "Help Wanted" labels:

-And, we can always use more testing, have more and improved docs, or just write a blog post on what you have discovered whilst using Dapr.
+And, we can always use more testing, have more and improved docs, or just write a blog post on what you have discovered while using CloudWeGo.

 If you're a developer, read the [development guide](https://www.cloudwego.io/docs/getting-started/) for help on how to get started.